snagdy/finance_protos/README.md

-# Finance Protocol Buffers
+# Finance Options Protocol Buffers

-This repository contains Protocol Buffer definitions for financial calculations and modeling, with a focus on options pricing.
+This repository contains Protocol Buffer definitions for financial options pricing, with a current focus on Black-Scholes model implementation.

+## Package Structure

+All Protocol Buffers in this repository use the `finance.options` package namespace.
+This provides a consistent way to import and use the messages across different programming languages.

-## Overview
+## Available Models

-These Protocol Buffer definitions provide standardized message formats for financial data exchange across different services and languages.
-The current implementation includes specifications for Black-Scholes option pricing.
+Currently, this repository includes the following model:

+- **Black-Scholes Option Pricer**: Standard model for European options pricing

 ## Usage